FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- callback: EnumNodeVersion.Version, the data version number of the blockchain
+-callback: EnumNodeVersion.Version, the data version number of the blockchain

 **Return value**